Free Pokémon Restock Discord vs Paid Cook Group

 What free trackers and public alerts get right

-• SKU-level page monitors can be strong for exact products such as ETBs, booster bundles, booster boxes, or promo collections.
+- SKU-level page monitors can be precise for ETBs, booster bundles, booster boxes, or promo collections.

 Pokémon Center prep before high-demand windows